ruitaiS/vybLab/readme.md

 ### Class Functions
 	__init__(number of input nodes, number of output nodes, number of hidden nodes, learning rate)*

 Initializes a NN with the specified parameters.
-Note that it calls create_weight_matrices() to initialize the weights between nodes.
+Note that the constructor calls `create_weight_matrices()` to initialize the weights between nodes.
 It also produces a labelKey mapping based on the number of specified output nodes.
-For n output nodes, the default labelKey is a list of integers from 0 to n-1; the ith output node is labelled with value i. (see the section on the oneHot and set_label_key for more information on how the labelKey is used).
+For n output nodes, the default labelKey is a list of integers from 0 to n-1, such that the ith output node is labelled with value i. (see the section the `oneHot` method above, and the `set_label_key` method below, for more information on how the labelKey is used).

 	create_weight_matrices()*
-Creates randomized weight matrices between the input and hidden layer (self.wih) and between the hidden layer and the output layer (self.wih).
+Creates randomized weight matrices between the input and hidden layer (`self.wih`) and between the hidden layer and the output layer (`self.who`).
 The weights are random variates pulled from a truncated normal distribution.

 	set_learning_rate(learning rate)
-Allows user to set the learning rate after instantiation.
+Sets the learning rate after instantiation.

 	set_label_key(label Key)
-Allows user to set the labelKey list after instantiation.
+Sets the labelKey list after instantiation.

 This is useful if you want to label the output nodes as something other than their index position.
-For example, in the alterNet letter classifier, we wanted the output node labels to start at 10 instead of 0 (since 0-9 is already being used for numbers), so we set the labelKey to a list of integers from 10-25.
+For example, in the alterNet letter classifier, we wanted the output node labels to start at 10 instead of 0 (since 0-9 is already being used for numbers), so we set the labelKey to a list of integers from 10-35.

-	train(input vector, label)
+	train(input vector, label)*
-Trains the NN on a single input vector / integer label pairing.
-Returns the values of each output node as an output vector (these can be converted back into integer labels using the labelKey).
+Trains the NN on a single input vector / integer label pair.
+Runs the network on the given input, calculates the differences between the actual and the expected outputs, and then adjusts the weights within the network according to the desired learning rate.

+Returns an output vector whose indices contain the values of each output node on the network.
+(Using `labelKey[argmax(output_vector)]` we can convert the output vector back into an integer label).

 	run(input vector)
 Runs the NN on a single input vector.

-Returns the values of each output node as an output vector (these can be converted back into integer labels using the labelKey).
+Returns an output vector whose indices contain the values of each output node on the network.
+(Using `labelKey[argmax(output_vector)]` we can convert the output vector back into an integer label)

 ## metaNN.py
 The metanet consists of three different NN instances: a subnet, a supernet, and an alternet.
+It also contains code for generating a "child" network.

 Every input is first passed to the subnet.
 The subnet is only trained to classify digits from 0 to 9, but it will still output a result even if it is passed a letter.
-The supernet takes the output vector from the subnet as input, and classifies the subnet's output as being valid (1), or invalid (0).
+The supernet uses the output vector from the subnet as input, and classifies the subnet's output as being valid (1), or invalid (0).
 If the supernet confirms that the subnet's output is valid, the metanet will return the result of the subnet.
 If however the supernet determines that the subnet's output is invalid (eg. the subnet has been passed a letter), then the metanet will run the input image through the alterNet instead.

+These three networks working in conjunction should be able to properly classify both letters and numbers.

+The child network is a means of passing down the knowledge of the metanet's three network hybrid system into a single network.
+See the `generatechild()` method for more information on how this is done.

-(We planned for the the alterNet to be a clustering algorithm or some other classifier that is able to do unsupervised learning, but we never got around to implementing that side of things.
-As of now, the alterNet is simply another member of the NN class that is trained to recognize letters).
+*Note: We planned for the the alterNet to be a clustering algorithm or some other classifier that is able to do unsupervised learning, but we never got around to implementing that side of things.
+As of now, the alterNet is simply another member of the NN class that is trained to recognize letters*

 ### Class Functions
 	__init__(input vector size, subnet output vector size)